umbraco/UmbracoDocs/Documentation/Using-Umbraco/Creating-Basic-Site/Conclusions-Where-Next.md

 *    There is also a wiki (of which the intention is to use this guide to populate the “Creating a basic site with Umbraco” section). http://our.umbraco.org/documentation
 *    For help and guidance on anything this guide doesn’t cover the forums are a great place to start:
 *    http://our.umbraco.org/forum
-*    This guide was produced by Steve Morgan of Siempre Solutions – for more info contact him via http://www.siempresolutions.co.uk
+*    This guide was created by Steve Morgan of Siempre Solutions – for more info contact him via http://www.siempresolutions.co.uk

 ---
 #Happy Umbraco-ing!
----